-For more than forty years I have worked in the tourism industry as a travel agency owner, as an industry consultant, and as CEO of a multi-national tour operator based in Thailand, where I have lived for nearly twenty-one years.
+For more than forty years I have worked in the tourism industry as a travel agency owner, as an industry consultant, and as CEO of a multi-national tour operator based in Thailand, where I lived for nearly twenty-one years.
 In 2019 I relocated to Siem Reap, the trendy little town in Western Cambodia near Angkor Wat.

-Before I relocated here I owned or was a partner in three retail travel agencies in the San Francisco Bay Area, including a corporate agency in the TransAmerica Pyramid building.
+Before I moved to Asia I owned or was a partner in three retail travel agencies in the San Francisco Bay Area, including a corporate agency in the TransAmerica Pyramid building.
 Our clients included major law firms as well as British Petroleum Alaska Exploration.
 We also took care of entertainers on tour, and the major cults of the day including EST, and Lifespring.
 We sent the members of the Peoples Temple congregation to Guyana (one way).

 Fate eventually lead me an another direction and I decided to use my experience to help others in the industry.
-My consulting practice was born in San Francisco about 25 years ago.
+My consulting practice was born in San Francisco round 30 years ago.
 My intended focus was on management and marketing.
 Eventually, however, it became opening new travel agencies.
 In the early days I promoted my services with a half-day seminar called So You Want To Be a Travel Agent, which I presented about 30 times in the Western U.S. the first year, and also sold on audio cassettes.
 A year later it expanded to a full day and became How To Open Your Own Travel Agency.
-I gave about about 70 presentations a year for almost three years across the United States.
+I gave about about 70 presentations a year for three years across the United States.
 The seminar was also sold on video and became a very profitable book.
 Ultimately, I helped to open more new travel agencies in the United States than any other consultant or franchise.
 I also did some "real" problem-solving consulting, including mediating partner disputes, branding, marketing, assisting with acquisitions and mergers, expert testimony, appraisals, and personnel issues.

-For nearly twenty years I have been a partner in and now CEO of Purple Dragon Ltd, which was originally founded as Utopia Tours.
+For nearly twenty-one years I was a partner in and eventually CEO of Purple Dragon Ltd, which was originally founded as Utopia Tours.
 We are Asia's gay travel pioneers.
-We are Asia's oldest (20 years as of August 2018) and largest (offering 10 countries, eight of which have our own people on the ground) tour company specializing in LGBTQ guests.
-We have a number of other brands and a Bhutan-only website.
+We were Asia's oldest (20 years as of August 2018) and largest (offering 10 countries, eight of which have our own people on the ground) tour company specializing in LGBTQ guests.
 We are 100% internet and have been since the beginning, which makes us pioneers in that respect as well.
 More than a third of our guests have traveled with us at least three times.
-The record is a couple in San Francisco who will make their 27th trip us in March 2018.
+The record is a couple in San Francisco who will make their 29th trip us in March 2019.

-Over nearly two decades I have gained plenty of experience not only with living and working in the countries we offer, but LGBT customers, senior citizens, people who are obscenely wealthy, specialty groups, shore excursions, Bhutan, and much more.
+Over more than two decades I have gained plenty of experience not only with living and working in the countries we offer, but LGBT customers, senior citizens, people who are obscenely wealthy, specialty groups, shore excursions, Bhutan, and much more.
 Our clientele has included people who have achieved notoriety and require discretion, privacy and security--politicians, entertainers, people in film and TV, major players in real estate developers, medicine, law, the military, and the church.
 We have also produced major MICE projects in Thailand, Cambodia and Vietnam.
-Our largest MICE client has been Ogilvy & Mather Advertising.
-We also sell honeymoons and medical tourism products.
+Our largest MICE client was Ogilvy & Mather Advertising.
+We also sold honeymoons and medical tourism products.

 If you have read this far you probably know that I write.
 I do not have as much time as I would like to write, but my food and travel stories have been published major newspapers and magazines in the U.S. and Asia.
 I am also the author of eight books: 101 Things You Can Do With California Cling Peaches, (written under contract), Travel Agency Bookkeeping Made Simple (with Mary Miller-Marshall, A Personal & Operations Manual for Travel Agencies (with Alexander Anolik), Profitable Direct Mail for Travel Agencies, A Guide to Travel Agency Automation, A Complete Guide to Travel Agency Video (with Jon Schulberg), How To Open Your Own Travel Agency, and The Men of Vietnam, the first gay guidebook to Vietnam.
 I cannot promise that I will not write any more.
 When I have both time and a good reason, I also write a blog with a cult-status following.

-If you feel that you can benefit from my experience I may be able to help you as long as it does not conflict with my tour business.
+If you feel that you can benefit from my experience I may be able to help you.

 In addition to nuts and bolts issues, I am particularly interested in helping companies that want to become relevant to LGBTQ+ consumers.
 If you are a tour company and think you can capture the gay market by slapping a gay label on a otherwise-mainstream tour, you are not going to be successful.
 We've all figured out that some tour operators are taking this kind of meaningless shortcut, but i can help.